clevyr/yampl/README.md

 ```

 This would generate the same output, but I didn't have to type `nginx` twice.
-This becomes more useful when using custom Docker registries where repo names can get quite long.
+This becomes more useful when using custom Docker registries where repo names can get long.

 ## Tags